 Smart contracts refer to portions of code written in a Turing-complete language that can maintain state, including finances, and interact with other smart contracts (Hall-Andersen & Schwartzbach, 2021).
 Smart contracts (Figure 1), are self-executing computer programs that operate on the blockchain to enable, execute, and enforce an agreement between parties without the need for a trusted intermediary (Khan et al., 2021; Wang et al., 2019).
 A smart contract possesses three essential components: an account balance, private storage, and executable code (Buterin, 2014; Wang et al., 2018).
 The contract's status includes both the storage and the balance of the contract (Lin et al., 2022).
 The state is kept on the blockchain and is modified whenever the contract is called (Alharby & Moorsel, 2017).
-According to Ciotta et al. (2021) a smart contract's initial stage involves establishing the format of the registry of transmissions.
+According to Ciotta et al. (2021) a smart contract facilitates the exchange of a generic file as a transmission between users.
+More precisely, the smart contract's initial stage involves establishing the format of the registry of transmissions.
 This registry remains unchangeable and is reset each time a file is transmitted.